What is patella luxation in Dogs?

 It is important for patients to avoid any vigorous activity until the bone has healed – this can usually be seen on X-rays at about the eight-week mark.
 This means that running and jumping activity must be avoided.
 However, a program of controlled walking is suitable.
 The type of management required to control activity varies between patients and their home environments with some dogs requiring crate or cage confinement while others can move sensibly about the house.

-Every patient receiving orthopaedic surgery (such as patellar luxation surgery) at SASH will receive rehab therapy at the Sports Medicine & Rehabilitation department as part of their post-operative recovery phase before discharge from hospital.
+Every patient receiving orthopaedic surgery (such as patella luxation surgery) at SASH will receive rehab therapy at the Sports Medicine & Rehabilitation department as part of their post-operative recovery phase before discharge from hospital.
 We also recommend continuing rehab as an out-patient once your dog has been discharged.

 Occasionally the fine pins placed during surgery will need to be removed due to tissue irritation.
 This occurs after bone healing.